shuai-xu/flink/docs/dev/connectors/kafka.md

 times.

 Kafka brokers by default have `transaction.max.timeout.ms` set to 15 minutes.
-This property will not allow to set transaction timeouts for the producers larger then it's value.
+This property will not allow setting transaction timeouts for the producers larger then it's value.
 `FlinkKafkaProducer011` by default sets the `transaction.timeout.ms` property in producer config to 1 hour, thus `transaction.max.timeout.ms` should be increased before using the `Semantic.EXACTLY_ONCE` mode.

-In `read_committed` mode of `KafkaConsumer`, any transactions that were not finished (neither aborted nor completed) will block all reads from the given Kafka topic past any un-finished transaction.
+In the `read_committed` mode of `KafkaConsumer`, any transactions that were not finished (neither aborted nor completed) will block all reads from the given Kafka topic past any un-finished transaction.
 In other words after following sequence of events:

-1. User started `transaction1` and written some records using it
+1. The user started `transaction1` and written some records using it
-2. User started `transaction2` and written some further records using it
+2. The user started `transaction2` and written some further records using it
 3. User committed `transaction2`

 Even if records from `transaction2` are already committed, they will not be visible to the consumers until `transaction1` is committed or aborted.
 This has two implications:

- * First of all, during normal working of Flink applications, user can expect a delay in visibility of the records produced into Kafka topics, equal to average time between completed checkpoints.
+ * First of all, during normal working of Flink applications, a user can expect a delay in the visibility of the records produced into Kafka topics, equal to the average time between completed checkpoints.
  * Secondly in case of Flink application failure, topics into which this application was writing, will be blocked for the readers until the application restarts or the configured transaction timeout time will pass.
 This remark only applies for the cases when there are multiple